intel-analytics/ipex-llm/docs/docs/ClusterServingGuide/ProgrammingGuide.md

 result_class_prob_map = json.loads(img1_result)
 ```

-### 5. HTTP Server
+#### HTTP RESTful API
-We provide a HTTP server to support RESTful HTTP requests.
+For HTTP RESTful API, we provide a HTTP server to support RESTful HTTP requests.
 User can submit HTTP requests to the HTTP server through RESTful APIs.
 The HTTP server will parse the input requests and pub them to Redis input queues, and also retrieve the output results and render them as json results in HTTP responses.
 The serving backend will leverage the cluster serving.

-### Start the HTTP Server
+##### Start the HTTP Server
 User can download a analytics-zoo-${VERSION}-http.jar from the Nexus Repository with GAVP:
 ```
 <groupId>com.intel.analytics.zoo</groupId>